 The dual objective of meeting financial goals and having a positive impact on the planet and its people is what sets impact investing apart from other forms of investment.
-Impact investing is sometimes mistaken for a charitable pursuit, but the potential for financial returns from purpose-led investments should not be understated.
+Impact investing is sometimes mistaken for a charitable pursuit, but the potential for financial returns from these deals should not be understated.

 Most active impact funds in the UK

-UK impact investors are taking on all kinds of responsible investment opportunities in 2021, from urban farming startups to microfinance firms, including triple bottom line B Corps and social enterprises supporting the UN’s Sustainable Development Goals (SDGs).
-But who are the most active funders in the UK’s impact investment space?
+Impact investors in the UK are taking on all kinds of responsible investment opportunities.
+This includes urban farming startups and microfinance firms, to triple bottom line B Corps and social enterprises supporting the UN’s Sustainable Development Goals (SDGs).
+But which funds are the most active in the UK’s impact investment space?

 Fair By Design

-Ascension is an early-stage venture capital firm that backs promising tech and impact founders.
-Its Fair By Design fund is focused on ending the poverty premium by providing growth capital to innovative companies that aim to make markets fairer.
-Active since 2017, Fair By Design has already backed 18 high-growth businesses in the UK.
-These include fast-growing fintech startups Wagestream, Credit Kudos, and Youtility.
+The Fair by Design fund is managed by Ascension, focusing on ending the poverty premium by providing growth capital to innovative companies that aim to make economies fairer.
+Active since 2017, Fair By Design has already backed 23 high-growth companies in the UK—including fellow fast-growing fintech startups SteadyPay and Youtility.

-Alongside collaborating with the public and private sector, Fair By Design invests in companies from Seed stage through to Series A and beyond, providing loans and equity funding.
-It will consider both for-profit and not-for-profit ventures, including community interest companies (CICs) and charities, as well as co-investment opportunities with other funds.
+Fair By Design invests in companies from seed stage through to Series A and beyond, providing both equity and loan funding.
+It will consider both for-profit ventures and nonprofits, including community interest companies (CICs) and charities, as well as co-investment opportunities with other funds.